mth/feeds2html/README.rst

 The idea is that for most of the RSS, you'll need a web browser anyway to read the linked articles, so the minimal user interface for RSS reader can be a simple web page.
-This utility provides a simple way to have such RSS reader, together with ability to merge many RSS feeds into single list, where newest items are on the top.
-It can work with any browser, including the ones running in terminal (like lynx, allowing to eliminate most noise from the modern web).
+This utility provides a simple way to have such RSS reader, together with ability to merge multiple RSS feeds into single list, where newest items are on the top.
+It can work with any browser, including the ones running in terminal (like lynx, which eliminates most noise from the modern web).

 CONFIGURATION
 =============